When is Ghostbusters: Afterlife released in cinemas? Who’s in the cast and what’s it about?

 — Jason Reitman (@JasonReitman) March 29, 2019

-Captain Marvel star McKenna Grace, aged 12, will lead the cast of the film – but details of her character have not yet been revealed.
-She is joined by Stranger Things actor Finn Wolfhard as her character’s brother and The Sinner’s Carrie Coon as her mother, and recently director Jason Reitman revealed a first-look picture of their family as filming began.
+Captain Marvel star McKenna Grace, aged 12, will lead the cast of the film as science-obsessed Phoebe — and granddaughter to one of the original Ghostbusters… She is joined by Stranger Things actor Finn Wolfhard as her character’s brother, Trevor, and The Sinner’s Carrie Coon as her mother, Callie recently director Jason Reitman revealed a first-look picture of their family as filming began.

 The Family’s All Here#GB20 pic.twitter.com/tUGnwzLP5T